USS Serpens (AK-97): Destruction, 29 January 1945

 Late in December 1944, the Liberty ship commenced loading at Wellington, finished it at Auckland, and returned to the Solomons in mid-January 1945.
 Late in the evening on 29 January 1945, Serpens was anchored off Lunga Beach.
 The commanding officer and seven others, one officer and six enlisted men, were ashore.
 The remaining crewmen were loading depth charges into her holds when Serpens exploded.
 After the explosion, only the bow of the ship was visible.
 The rest had disintegrated, and the bow sank soon afterward.
-One hundred ninety-six Coast Guard crewmen, 57 Army stevedores, and a Public Health Service physician, Dr. Harry M. Levin, were killed in the explosion, and a soldier ashore was killed by shrapnel.
+One hundred ninety-six Coast Guard crewmen, 57 Army stevedores, and a Public Health Service physician, Dr. Harry M. Levin, were killed in the explosion, and a soldier ashore was killed by fragmentation.
 Only two of those on board, Seaman (SN) 1/c Kelsie K. Kemp and SN 1/c George S. Kennedy, who had been in the boatswain's locker, survived.

 An eyewitness to the disaster stated: "As we headed our personnel boat shoreward the sound and concussion of the explosion suddenly reached us, and, as we turned, we witnessed the awe-inspiring death drama unfold before us.
 As the report of screeching shells filled the air and the flash of tracers continued, the water splashed throughout the harbor as the shells hit.
 We headed our boat in the direction of the smoke and as we came into closer view of what had once been a ship, the water was filled only with floating debris, dead fish, torn life jackets, lumber and other unidentifiable objects.
 The smell of death, and fire, and gasoline, and oil was evident and nauseating.
 This was sudden death, and horror, unwanted and unasked for, but complete."